Some things You Should Consider when Selecting a Tuning Company

-Ask how long they will keep the original file for and how much they charge to return the vehicle to its original programming.
+2. Ask how long they will keep the original file for and how much they charge to return the vehicle to its original programming.

-Ask if they can they remap newer cars, (2012 BMW 320d for example) this is a sure way of ensuring the equipment is up to date and genuine.
+Ask if they can they remap newer cars, (2018 BMW 320d for example) this is a sure way of ensuring the equipment is up to date and genuine.

 If the software is not written in house ask how long the company that is writing the software has been operating.

 Do your own research online, there have been many software companies that have entered the market offering cheap files, but they seldom last long or keep re-inventing themselves.

 A battery support unit (which is not just a battery charger) should be connected during the read/write process.
 A minimum of 60 amps should be considered, prolonged periods of key on engine off, are required during the remapping process.

 Engine ancillaries can also cycle such as cooling fans which quickly drain the battery.
 The ECU can become damaged beyond repair (bricked as it is known) if the battery voltage drops below a critical level during flashing.
 Ask if a battery support unit will be used, and ask what current (amp rating) it is.
 If they answer that they will use a battery charger/jump leads or that such a device isn’t necessary I urge you to walk away.